atomisthq/docs/docs/developer/logging.md

 that file's path is printed to the [feed](cli.md#atomist-feed).

 In [team mode](team.md), goal progress logs are sent to Atomist's log service.
-Each goal, as reported in chat or on the dashboard, links to its progress log.
-To see it, you must be logged in to the Atomist dashboard.
+Each goal, as reported in chat or on the web interface, links to its progress log.
+To see it, you must be logged in to the Atomist web interface.

 When goal output is short, it is also sent to the SDM logs.